What is a posterior cervical fusion?

 - Low-impact exercise

 Your doctor will monitor your progress and pain relief throughout your treatment routine.
-If you’re still suffering after several months of consistent treatment, your doctor may recommend a cervical fusion.
+If you’re still suffering after several months of consistent treatment, your doctor may recommend a surgical procedure such as a cervical fusion.

 The posterior cervical fusion has traditionally been performed in a hospital setting, often requiring a large incision and a lengthy postoperative recovery.
-However, the minimally invasive posterior cervical fusion (also known as a stabilization) at Laser Spine Institute gives patients a safer and effective alternative to traditional open neck fusion.
+However, the minimally invasive posterior cervical fusion performed as a minimally invasive stabilization at Laser Spine Institute gives patients a safer and effective alternative to traditional open neck fusion.^

 Minimally invasive posterior cervical fusion